Kopy App Review 2026: The Honest Take on Shopify’s Most-Used Product Importer

 For occasional product imports from supplier portals, use the Shopify-to-Shopify import workflow if your supplier provides their own Shopify-based product feed.
 AliExpress, Amazon, and similar consumer-facing platforms are usually not relevant to your sourcing model.

-Pair Kopy Protect with broader operational security: proper LLC formation through Northwest Registered Agent to keep your home address off public records, robust customer data protection, and supplier relationship documentation so you can prove dealer status if competitors copy your catalog and you need to escalate.
+Pair Kopy Protect with broader operational security: proper LLC formation through Northwest Registered Agent to keep your home address off public records, robust customer data protection, and documented supplier relationships so you can prove dealer status if competitors copy your catalog and you need to escalate.

 Tool Starting Price Best At Weakness

-Kopy $4.99/month Multi-platform imports plus Protect feature 3-day trial too short
+Kopy $4.99/mo Multi-platform imports plus Protect feature 3-day trial too short

-Cloneify $7.99/month Shopify-to-Shopify focused, free limited tier Narrow source platform support
+Cloneify $7.99/mo Shopify-to-Shopify focused, free limited tier Narrow source platform support

-ProductCloner $19.00/month Clean Shopify cloning workflow Higher entry price, no AI rewriter
+ProductCloner $19.00/mo Clean Shopify cloning workflow Higher entry price, no AI rewriter

 Product Upload Free tier available Works with any website (no platform lock) Less polished, smaller user base

 Kopy is the most feature-complete product importer in this category, especially with the Kopy Protect feature that competitors do not match.
 Cloneify is cheaper but narrower.
 ProductCloner is more expensive and lacks AI features.
 Product Upload is more flexible across platforms but less polished.
-Note that there is a similarly-named “Kopy’s” app on the Shopify App Store from a different developer (rating 3.6 across 6 reviews) which is not the same product as the Kopy.app reviewed here.
+Importify is the main option if you need WooCommerce support alongside Shopify.

-For your theme, Turbo by Pixel Union is what I run on most of my stores.
+For your theme, Turbo by Out of the Sandbox is what I run on most of my own stores.
 Imported product pages benefit from a fast, conversion-optimized theme because raw imports never look great without a good template behind them.
+Alternatives include Flex for maximum design customization and Debutify for conversion-focused native features.
+Domain registration at Namecheap.

-For email, Omnisend handles the post-import side of the funnel.
-Once Kopy populates your catalog and you drive traffic, Omnisend captures email signups and runs the welcome, cart abandonment, and post-purchase flows that turn first-time visitors into repeat customers.
+For email, Klaviyo or Omnisend handles the post-import side of the funnel.
+Once Kopy populates your catalog and you drive traffic, these tools capture email signups and run the welcome, cart abandonment, and post-purchase flows that turn first-time visitors into repeat customers.

-For bookkeeping, FreshBooks works for most ecommerce operators in their first few years.
+For bookkeeping, Finaloop or FreshBooks works for most ecommerce operators.
 Kopy subscriptions are deductible as software expenses.
+Business phone number at Grasshopper.

 For competitor intelligence beyond just product imports, pair Kopy with a proper ad spy tool.
 My Winning Hunter review covers the multi-platform ad spy and store tracking tool I recommend for serious dropshippers.
 Kopy imports the products.
 Winning Hunter helps you know which products to import in the first place.

-For supplier sourcing beyond AliExpress and Amazon arbitrage, my complete guide to finding suppliers covers how to source from US-based manufacturers and distributors for higher margins and better fulfillment quality.
+For supplier sourcing beyond AliExpress and Amazon arbitrage, my guide to how to find the best suppliers for your high-ticket dropshipping store covers how to source from US-based manufacturers and distributors for higher margins and better fulfillment quality.
 Kopy is the wrong tool for that workflow, but if you want to graduate from low-ticket to high-ticket dropshipping, the supplier guide is where to start.
+Spocket is another US and EU supplier alternative worth considering alongside CJ.

 Is Kopy legal to use?